AnyChart/AnyChart-React/README.md

 chart.legend(true);
 ```

-#### Multiple entities (axis, lineMarkers, grids)
+#### Multiple entities (axes, line markers, grids)
-To configure entity by index you should use an array as value: first item in array - index of entity, second - config.
+To configure entity by index, you should use an array as a value: the first item in an array - index of an entity, the second - configuration.

 ```
 <AnyChart yAxis={[1, {enabled: true}]} />
 ```

-Such as show in [chart_with_json](https://github.com/anychart/anychart-react/blob/master/examples/src/chart_with_json.js) example.
+Such settings are shown in [Chart_with_JSON Settings](https://github.com/anychart/anychart-react/blob/master/examples/src/chart_with_json.js) example.

 ## Contacts